joemoco7/CAMS/README.md

 **- For Windows Users (.bat file) -**

-The Start CABC-T CAMS.bat file is designed to work without any modification.
+The "Start CAMS.bat" file is designed to work without any modification.

   Simply navigate to the CAMS folder in File Explorer.

-  Double-click the Start CABC-T CAMS.bat file.
+  Double-click the "Start CAMS.bat" file.

 A command prompt window will appear, and the CAMS application will launch.
 The window will remain open after you close the application; you can press any key to dismiss it.
 This is intentional, as it allows you to see any error messages if the program closes unexpectedly.